 The point scale for retention of the major applies to all courses offered toward the major.
 No courses for the major may be taken satisfactory/unsatisfactory.

 Seniors majoring in anthropology may apply for the honors program during the first week of the fall semester.
 In addition to receiving department approval, the student must have a 3.25 overall grade point average and a 3.60 grade point average in the major.
 The program involves independent research conducted in Anthropology 483, 484.
 Honors normally will be taken for six to eight credits over two semesters, and the final product will be a thesis of 50 to 70 pages of superior quality.

 Requirements for the Minor in Anthropology

-Six courses, including Anthropology 112; one culture area course normally selected from courses designated as such in the course description (consult your advisor for appropriate selections in any given semester); and four additional courses in anthropology, two of which must be at the 300 or 400 level.
+Six courses, including Anthropology 112, and five additional courses in anthropology, two of which must be at the 300 or 400 level.
 In addition to Anthropology 112, a maximum of one other anthropology course taught at the 100 level may be counted toward the minor.

 The point scale for retention of the minor applies to all courses offered toward the minor.
 No courses for the minor may be taken satisfactory/unsatisfactory.